pavelseleznev/hello-world/README.md

 # hello-world

 Hi, there!
-My name is Paul and I'm an iOS developer.
+My name is Pavel and I'm an iOS developer.